 Sit back, relax, and kick your feet up with a comfortable ottoman.
 As you may expect, the origins of this type of furniture date back to the Ottoman Empire of the 1700s.
 Since then, these footstools have become multi-functional, cost-effective mainstays in living rooms around the world.

-i.
-Chesterfield Chair
+14. Chesterfield Chair

 1. Bar Stool

-If you have a high-top table or an island with an overhang, you need bar stools to fit your space.
-Bar stools can come in all different heights, so it’s crucial for you to measure your table or counter before purchasing your barstools.
+There are many types of bar stools to choose from.
+You most likely need bar stools to fit in this space if you have a high-top table or an island with an overhang.
+Bar stools can come in many different heights, so it’s crucial for you to measure your table or counter before purchasing barstools.

 2. Wishbone Chair

 For a mid-century look at your dining room table, you can choose chairs in the wishbone style.
 A wishbone chair, with a cushioned or wicker seat, is often made from wood.
 Their defining characteristic is the support up the middle of the back that splits like a wishbone shape.